railwayapp/docs/src/pages/develop/environments.md

 title: Environments
 ---

-Railway environments give you an isolated instance of all plugins in a project.
+Railway environments give you an isolated instance of all plugins and services in a project.
 You can use them to

 - Have development environments for each team member that are identical to the production environment
 - Have separate staging and production environments

-Each environment has the same plugins.
+Each environment has the same plugins and services.
 When a new plugin is added to the project, an instance of that plugin is created for each environment.

 Deploys are also scoped to a specific Railway environment.
 When you create a [GitHub Trigger](/deploy/integrations#github-integration) you can specify which environment to use.
 When you [deploy with up](/deploy/railway-up), the current environment will be used.